MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 - Some minor ideas were not fully implemented as planned.
 - Some tasks took longer than expected due to unforeseen challenges and dependencies.
+- We have should divide big feature to smaller features with independent branches like collaboration branch.

 ### Did you need to add things that weren't in your strategy?